Elf Bowling: Elf Bowling 1 & 2

 The first two Elf Bowling games were released by Ignition Entertainment under the title Elf Bowling 1 & 2 for the Nintendo DS and Game Boy Advance.
-The pack was panned by critics, citing poor graphics, crude audio and controls, and no extras beyond the original freeware version.
+The pack received generally negative reviews from critics, citing poor graphics, crude audio and controls, and no extras beyond the original freeware version.
 It ranks as one of the lowest scoring games at both GameSpot and Metacritic, receiving only 1.4 out of 10 at GameSpot and 12 out of 100 at Metacritic.

 Film adaptation

 A computer-animated film based on the games was released on October 2, 2007, and was entitled Elf Bowling the Movie: The Great North Pole Elf Strike.
 It features the voices of Rex Piano, Jill Talley, Tom Kenny, and the late Joe Alaskey.
-The movie was animated between 2005-2006.
+The movie was animated between 2005 and 2006.

 The film was a United States-Fiji-South Korea co-production directed by Dave Kim, with Rex Piano as co-director.
 The musical score for the film was composed by Chris Anderson.
 Simi Valley, California resident David Kim was asked to direct the film while studying editing at the Academy of Art University; Kim took the offer as a way to break into the film industry, previously working as a production assistant on music videos.
 After finishing Elf Bowling, he got work as a production coordinator on The Simpsons Movie (2007) and The Golden Compass (2007).
 Produced by Filmbrokers International, Elf Bowling the Movie began production in Fiji and South Korea before moving into a Simi Valley house owned by Kim's mother, where the film's story reel was edited.
 Dance movements for the musical sequences were animated with motion capture, Kim himself wearing one of the Mo-cap suits.
 Screen Media Films, a company of Universal Studios Home Entertainment, distributed Elf Bowling the Movie.

 The film was released on DVD on October 2, 2007 before being released on Amazon Prime on January 1, 2008, and Blu-ray on May 18, 2016.

-The film was panned by critics for its writing, animation, directing, humor, plot, musical numbers, voice acting, characterizations, and for having little or nothing to do with the premise of the game.
-Due to the film's disastrous critical reception, plans for a sequel titled Elf Bowling 2: The Great Halloween Pumpkin-Heist were immediately cancelled.
+Due to receiving negative reviews from critics for its writing, animation, directing, humor, plot, musical numbers, voice acting, characterizations, and for having little or nothing to do with the premise of the game, plans for a sequel titled Elf Bowling 2: The Great Halloween Pumpkin-Heist were immediately cancelled.

 The film received a parody stage adaptation in 2021 by Chapman University's sketch comedy group The Player's Society, adapted by Sasha Espinosa and directed by Delaney Tobin.